MatthewHiggins2017/BIO726P/docs/practicals/pt-3-prediction.md

          **sp|Q90ZA1.1| RecName: Full=Poly(A)-specific ribonuclease PARN; AltName: Full=Deadenylating nuclease; AltName: Full=Deadenylation nuclease; AltName: Full=Polyadenylate-specific ribonuclease; AltName: Full=parn-A [Xenopus laevis]** with 40% query coverage and 42.4% identity.

 !!!
-Question
-    Look at the full report for the two given gene predictions, do you they are complete, or can you infer from the BLAST alignments that something may be wrong?
-Start by comparing the length of your gene prediction to that of the BLAST hits alongside other metrics such as identity.

-!!!
 Task